project-akri/akri/docs/broker-development.md

 ## Specifying additional broker environment variables in a Configuration
 You can request that additional environment variables are set in Pods that request devices discovered via an Akri Configuration.
 These are set as key/value pairs in a Configuration's `brokerProperties`.
 For example, take the scenario of brokers being deployed to USB cameras discovered by Akri.
-You may wish to give the brokers extra image about the image format and resolution the cameras support.
+You may wish to give the brokers extra information about the image format and resolution the cameras support.
 The brokers then can look up these variables to know how to properly utilize their camera.
 These `brokerProperties` could be set in a Configuration during a Helm installation as follows:
 ```sh